 The program at Nottinghill is balanced to develop the different areas of learning and to maximize the value of learning through play.
-A monthly calendar is distributed via email and a daily timetable is posted on the parent information board by the cubbies, outside the creative classroom.
+A monthly calendar is distributed via email and a daily timetable is available upon request.

 Birthdays

 The children are given special treatment on their birthdays!
 Special treats such as birthday crowns and a take-home surprise chosen from a birthday treasure box will be provided.
 Due to allergy restrictions, special birthday snacks from home on your child's birthday are not permitted.